Home Rides Reviews Bikes Gallery Tech Misc Contact

 No support, no cheering crowds - just you, your bike and your wits.
 The Tour of Idaho is a dirt bike ride designed for soloists and small groups traveling alone and unsupported that begins in the Malad Range of southern Idaho and ends 2000+ miles and a quarter of a million vertical feet later in the Selkirk Mountains near the Canadian border.
 Between navigation and riding, it is very likely one of the most committing and difficult long dirt bike rides in the United States.
 It is NOT a dual sport ride - plated dirt bikes with lights are required.

 There are several variations of the Tour of Idaho.
-T1 is the "official" Tour of Idaho with restrictions, beacon tracking, etc. and a finisher number awarded to those who finish within the rules.
+T1 is the "official" Tour of Idaho with restrictions (note: this version ended in 2023.
+From now on this is a T2), beacon tracking, etc. and a finisher number awarded to those who finish within the rules.
 T2 is the Cartman "I do what I want" version of T1.
 T3 is a dual sport Tour that is easier than either T1 or T2 but more difficult than the Idaho Backcountry Discovery Route.
 T4 is a 500-mile East-West Tour for dual sport bikes.
 T5 is another East-West Tour that is a bit more like T1.

 Idaho has some new requirements for off road motorcycles.
 If your bike is plated out of state, you should be fine.
 Click here to check the rules.